openethereum/openethereum.github.io/Tutorial-Part-VIII.md

 />))}
 ```

-Notice we are aligning the icon at the bottom of the text field (rather than baseline) in order to ensure it appears well centered.
+Notice we are aligning the icon at the bottom of the text field (rather than baseline) in order to ensure it appears well centred.
 All in, we now see this:

 ![image](https://cloud.githubusercontent.com/assets/138296/24864065/5e3644ae-1e03-11e7-9046-80d58a84bdb3.png)